Jahid234/Jahid234/README.md

 - 👋 Hi, I’m @Jahid234
-- 👀 I’m interested in C, C++, Java, HTML, CSS, Javascript and Go network programming language
+- 👀 I’m interested in C, C++, Java, HTML, CSS, Javascript, php and Go language
-- 🌱 I’m currently learning Go, CSS, Javascript
+- 🌱 I’m currently learning Go, CSS, Javascript, php
 - 💞️ I’m looking to collaborate on project, web-based work
-- 📫 How to reach me Email - jahid1213cvgc@gmail.com, Twitter - MdJahid48636910, LinkedIn - md-jahidul-islam-557b1b1b9
+- 📫 How to reach me Email - jahid1213cvgc@gmail.com

 <!---
 Jahid234/Jahid234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.